A street corner in downtown Los Angeles. Photo via Flickr user Toni Heim

 Others I spoke with echoed his feeling of being persecuted by the city’s new priorities.
 “Gentrification means kicking people out,” said James Porter, a member of LA CAN who has lived here for the last 40 years.
 I met Porter at LA CAN's downtown office, which is located a block away from a new pet shop that features a “pawbar” and “bathhouse,” the latter the kind of amenity not available to most humans who live on the downtown streets.
 “CCEA is claiming to be the voice of the people downtown, but they don't speak for the low-income people.
 They don't speak for me.”

-But business leaders have refused to prioritise the poor and, despite all the capital injected into downtown over the last decade, very little has trickled down to those who need it.
+But business leaders have refused to prioritize the poor, and despite all the capital injected into downtown over the last decade, very little has trickled down to those who need it.
 “There's nothing here,” said Thomas.
-“They're taking it all away – and yet they still blame us.”
+“They're taking it all away—and yet they still blame us.”

 A trashcan on Skid Row.
 Photo via Flickr user Vi Bella

 Its PR-friendly protestations aside, the business community appears at times to view the destitute and displaced as criminals.
-In one particularly jarring example, CCEA's top executives giddily worked hand-in-hand with law enforcement to target Ann Moody, a homeless woman who has been arrested at least 59 times – at a cost of $250,000 (£150,000) to taxpayers – for refusing to move her tent from the sidewalk and violating the city's ban on sitting or lying on the street during daylight hours.
+In one particularly jarring example, CCEA's top executives giddily worked hand-in-hand with law enforcement to target Ann Moody, a homeless woman who has been arrested at least 59 times—at a cost of $250,000 to taxpayers—for refusing to move her tent from the sidewalk and violating the city's ban on sitting or lying on the street during daylight hours.
 Cops and corporations see her as a symbol of defiance.
 And they want her gone for good, as emails released by one of Moody’s public defenders show.